 You’ll need to make two appointments: one to get your marriage license and one for the ceremony.
-You can get your license before the ceremony date, which is recommended for private ceremonies, but not necessarily for civil ceremonies.
-If you get your marriage license the same day as your ceremony, I recommend setting that appointment an hour before the ceremony time.
+You can get your license before the ceremony date, which is recommended for private ceremonies, but not necessary for civil ceremonies.
+If you get your marriage license the same day as your ceremony, we recommend setting that appointment an hour before the ceremony time.
 Reservations can be made up to ninety days in advance, so if you want to get married on a popular date or time (Friday afternoons are the busiest for weddings), make sure you book your appointments as soon as you can.

 How do we get a marriage license?

 To get a marriage license in California, you must be eighteen years old, but you do not have to be a California or United States resident or citizen (yay for international elopements!).
 Both parties must be present and have unexpired government identification.
 Once you’ve made your appointment for your marriage license, you’ll submit your application to the County Clerk’s office (room 168) on the first floor.
 Be sure to check the County Clerk website at sfgov.org/countyclerk/MARRIAGE for complete requirements.
 You can obtain your marriage license from any California County.
 California Marriage Licenses are valid for ninety days.

 You only need one witness, and you can have two sign your marriage license.
 Your photographer can absolutely sign as your witness.
 Bring your witness(es) with you to your ceremony appointment.

 Where will the ceremony be?